-- (a) In a contested case, the presiding officer shall manage the proceeding regulate the hearing in a manner that will promote an fair, just, orderly and prompt resolution. - (b) The presiding officer shall be the agency head, one or more members of the agency head that is a body of individuals [, in the discretion of the agency head, one or more administrative law judges assigned by the office in accordance with Section 602,] or, unless prohibited by law, one or more persons designated by the agency head. - (c) An individual who has served as investigator, prosecutor, or advocate at any stage in a disputed case may not serve as a presiding officer or assist or advise any presiding officer in the same proceeding. - (d) An individual who is subject to the authority, direction, or discretion of an individual who has served as [investigator,] prosecutor [,] or advocate at any stage in a disputed case, including investigation, may not serve as presiding officer or assist or advise a presiding officer in the same proceeding. - (e) A presiding officer is subject to disqualification for bias, prejudice, financial interest, or any other cause for which a judge is or may be disqualified.
-A presiding officer, after making a reasonable inquiry, shall disclose to all parties any known facts that a reasonable person would
+- (a) In a contested case, the presiding officer shall manage the proceeding regulate the hearing in a manner that will promote an fair, just, orderly and prompt resolution. - (b) The presiding officer shall be the agency head, one or more members of the agency head that is a body of individuals [, in the discretion of the agency head, one or more administrative law judges assigned by the office in accordance with Section 602,] or, unless prohibited by law, one or more persons designated by the agency head. - (c) An individual who has served as investigator, prosecutor, or advocate at any stage in a contested case may not serve as a presiding officer or assist or advise any presiding officer in the same proceeding. - (d) An individual who is subject to the authority, direction, or discretion of an individual who has served as [investigator,] prosecutor [,] or advocate at any stage in a disputed case, including investigation, may not serve as presiding officer or assist or advise a presiding officer in the same proceeding. - (e) A presiding officer is subject to disqualification for bias, prejudice, financial interest, or any other factor that would provide reasonable doubts about the impartiality of the presiding

-- 1 consider likely to affect the impartiality of the presiding officer in the contested case proceeding, - 2 including: - 3 (1) a financial or personal interest in the outcome of the contested case - 4 proceeding; and - 5 (2) an existing or past relationship with any of the parties to the contested case - 6 proceeding, their counsel or representatives, or a witness. - 7 (f) Any party may petition for the disqualification of a presiding officer promptly after - 8 receipt of notice indicating that the person will preside, or promptly upon discovering facts - 9 establishing grounds for disqualification, whichever is later.
-The party requesting the - disqualification of the presiding officer must file a petition that states with particularity the - grounds upon which it is claimed that a fair and impartial hearing cannot be accorded, or the - 12 applicable rule or canon of practice or ethics that requires disqualification.
-If grounds for - disqualification are discovered at a time later than the beginning of the taking of evidence, a - party must request disqualification promptly after discovery.
-The petition may be denied if the - party fails to exercise due diligence in requesting disqualification after discovering grounds for - 16 disqualification. - 17 (g) A presiding officer whose disqualification is requested [or the appointing authority, - or the Chief Administrative Law Judge] shall determine whether to grant the petition and state - 19 facts and reasons for the determination in writing.
-A determination to disqualify a presiding - 20 officer is not immediately subject to judicial review. - 21 (h) If a substitute presiding officer is required, the substitute must be appointed [as - required by law, or if no law governs then] by: - 23 (1) the Governor, if the original presiding officer is an elected official; or
+1 officer]cause for which a judge is or may be disqualified.
+A presiding officer, after making a 2 reasonable inquiry, shall disclose to all parties any known facts related to grounds for 3 disqualification that would be material to that a reasonable person would consider likely to affect 4 the impartiality of the presiding officer in the contested case proceeding., including: 5 (1) a financial or personal interest in the outcome of the contested case 6 proceeding; and 7 (2) an existing or past relationship with any of the parties to the contested case 8 proceeding, their counsel or representatives, or a witness.

+- (f) Any party may petition for the disqualification of a presiding officer promptly after receipt of notice indicating that the person will preside, or promptly upon discovering facts establishing grounds for disqualification, whichever is later.
+The party requesting the disqualification of the presiding officer must file a petition that states with particularity the grounds upon which it is claimed that a fair and impartial hearing cannot be accorded, or the applicable rule or canon of practice or ethics that requires disqualification.
+If grounds for disqualification are discovered at a time later than the beginning of the taking of evidence, a party must request disqualification promptly after discovery.
+The petition may be denied if the party fails to exercise due diligence in requesting disqualification after discovering grounds for disqualification. - (g) A presiding officer whose disqualification is requested [or the appointing authority, or the Chief Administrative Law Judge] shall determine whether to grant the petition and state facts and reasons for the determination in writing.
+A presiding officer's decision to deny determination to disqualification disqualify a presiding officer is not immediately subject to iudicial review.

+I (h) If a substitute presiding officer is required, the substitute must be appointed [as 2 required by law, or if no law governs then] by:

+(1) the Governor, if the original presiding officer is an elected official; or

-(2) the appointing authority, if the original presiding officer is an appointed
+(2) the appointing authority, if the original presiding officer is an appointed official.

-2 official.